OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

     "Acc6",    "Loc4",  "US", "TX",  "10,000,000"
 |

-The policy restriction means that the Florida loss is excluded, The gross loss is the sum of losses from the non-Florida locations which is **$16,000,000**.
+The policy restriction means that the Florida loss is excluded, The gross loss is the sum of losses from the non-Florida locations which is $16,000,000.
+The layer limit of $25,000,000 then applies, and so the final gross loss is **$16,000,000**.

 Conditions on multi-policy accounts
 ###################################